Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 • Reduce stress: quiet room, predictable routine, fewer disruptions.

-• Warmth: a cozy resting spot can help a tense cat settle.
+• Warmth and rest: a cozy spot can help a tense cat settle.

 5.2) What to avoid (common mistakes)

-• Do not force water/food into a distressed cat.
+• Do not force water or food into a distressed cat.

-• Do not give random laxatives or enemas unless a vet tells you exactly what and how.
+• Do not give random laxatives or enemas unless a vet tells you exactly what to use.

-• Do not “wait overnight” when urine is not happening and your cat is straining or uncomfortable.
+• Do not “wait until morning” when urine is not happening and your cat is straining or uncomfortable.

-If your cat is not eating or drinking too: This guide helps you judge urgency calmly: Cat Not Eating or Drinking (calm 48-hour plan).
+If your cat is not eating or drinking too: This guide can help you judge urgency more calmly: Cat Not Eating or Drinking (calm 48-hour plan).

 6) Cat not pooping: constipation plan you can follow

-Constipation is common in cats, especially with dehydration, stress, low activity, pain (like arthritis), or diet changes.
-The good news is that many mild cases improve with supportive care — but you still need to watch for red flags.
+Constipation is common in cats, especially with dehydration, stress, low activity, pain, or sudden diet changes.
+Many mild cases do improve with supportive care, but the key is knowing when the pattern stops being “simple constipation.”

 6.1) What constipation often looks like

-• Small, hard stools or “rabbit pellet” stools
+• Small, hard stools or dry pellet-like stools

 • Straining but still producing something small

-• Skipping a day, then producing a larger stool later
+• Skipping a day, then passing a larger stool later

 6.2) Common constipation triggers